EXSCIENTIA PLC (NASDAQ: EXAI) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Exscientia plc

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Exscientia plc (“Exscientia” or the “Company”) (NASDAQ: EXAI) between March 23, 2022 and February 12, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of New Jersey and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Exscientia securities, and/or would like to discuss your legal rights and options please visit Exscientia plc Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Exscientia securities, and/or would like to discuss your legal rights and options please visit Exscientia plc Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants made misleading statements related to Defendant Andrew Hopkins’s improper relationships with employees and Defendant David Nicholson’s prior knowledge of Defendant Hopkins’s relationships.